asquare14/Git-Cheat-Sheet/main.md

   - This command will delete commit 2

     Generalized Format for writing command is as follows:

   `$ git rebase --onto <branch name>~<first commit number to remove> <branch name>~<first commit to be kept> <branch name>`

-   -Use rebase tool to rebase a series of commits onto the HEAD they were originally based on instead of moving them to another one.
+   - Use rebase tool to rebase a series of commits onto the HEAD they were originally based on instead of moving them to another one.

-   -Then give branch name along with first commit to be removed.
+   - Then give branch name along with first commit to be removed.

-   -Then give branch name along with first commit to be kept.
+   - Then give branch name along with first commit to be kept.

-   -Above command could also be used to remove one or more consecutive commits.For example if you want to remove commit 2&3, command          would be as follows:
+   - Above command could also be used to remove one or more consecutive commits.For example if you want to remove commit 2&3, command        would be as follows:

-    `$ git rebase --onto repair~3 repair~1 repair`
+    ` $ git rebase --onto repair~3 repair~1 repair `

 ## Going back to a previous commit in commit history